noodlewerk/NWPusher/README.md

 - *Stores device tokens* so you don't have to copy-paste them every time
 - Handles *PKCS #12* files (.p12)
 - Automatic configuration for *sandbox*
-- Reports *detailed error messages* returned by APNS
+- Reports *detailed error messages* returned by APNs
 - Reads from *feedback service*

 OS X and iOS framework for sending pushes from your own application: